 Additionally, rare books and manuscript items held by the UD Library, Museums and Press are not are not fully cataloged in this resource.
 Contact the Special Collections department or Museums to learn more about the unique, local collections that exist at the University of Delaware.

-As the previous version of DELCAT Discovery has been discontinued, UD Library moved to an updated version on July 24, 2019.
+As the previous version of DELCAT Discovery has been discontinued, UD Library, Museums and Press moved to an updated version on August 4, 2021.

 The new DELCAT Discovery offers single sign-in access to both your library account and enhanced features like personal lists and saved searches.
 Simply sign in with your UD ID or username and password.
 (For step-by-step instructions to access personal lists created with a WorldCat account before the transition, see page 6 of this document.)